Cray-HPE/docs-csm/install/common-pre-install/hpcm_switch_conf_leaf.md

+# Configuration of Leaf Switch BMC-001

-# Copy the text from here
+Copy the following text for `sw-leaf-bmc-001` configuration:

+> __Note:__ The username and password must be updated accordingly.

 ```text
 !
 Version 10.5.1.4